ItsMeMan221/animal-snap/README.md

 # Deployment to GCP
 To deploy into GCP (Google Cloud Platform) you can read this <a href="docs/deploy-gcp.md">docs</a>

+# Machine Learning Model
+To study more about our model you can read this <a href="docs/models.md">docs</a>
 # API Documentation
 <p>You can checkout our API documentation in <a href="https://documenter.getpostman.com/view/27666286/2s93sc5YB7">here</a></p>
 <p>We also use swagger for documentation purposes, you can check our swagger documentation in <a href="https://app.swaggerhub.com/apis-docs/ItsMeMan221/animal-snap_api/1.0">here</a></p>